Are You Ready to Go Global?

 This advice is significant.
 One of the worst things a business can do is officially launch abroad but fail to realize the unique tax codes or other baseline procedures for its new country.
 You don’t want to be in a position where you’re trying to remember the conversation you had with a senior leader, who’s a bonafide traveler, and wondering why he/she never filled you in on something like regional business criteria.
 No, before you officially transition to global standing, you’ll want to ensure that you’re knowledgeable of all the various regulations.
 Knowing these ins and outs is a critical component of your international expansion strategy.
 But once you have this in sync, you’re one step closer to global business expansion.

-Prep Work Makes The Expansion Work
+Prep Work Makes The Global Expansion Work

 Companies that have expanded internationally have typically done so successfully through intense preparation.
 Rhett Power, a contributor for Inc., details four vital considerations when mapping out your expansion: Cultural Fit, Partners, Service Expectations, and Different Populations.
 These are all valuable items to analyze when evaluating your move abroad – especially working with partners.